parisba/heyparis/content/posts/ai-data-centres-tasmania/index.md

 That's a lot of conditions, and ifs, and the timing gives the game away.
 Marinus and the Lake Cethana pumped hydro aren't due until roughly 2028 to 2030.
 The Firmus load switches on in August 2026.
 So we're being asked to take on the demand now and hope the supply, the jobs and the green credentials all turn up later, on the word of a company that's busy lining up to sell itself on the sharemarket.

+## It's the opposite of Brand Tasmania

+What really gets me, though, is the brand.
+Tasmania has spent years and real public money building a place brand that's the precise opposite of a hyperscale AI shed.
+Brand Tasmania, an actual statutory authority, sells the state as ["the quiet pursuit of the extraordinary"](https://tasmanian.com.au/brand-tasmania/).
+Its own brand essence describes Tasmanians as "humble, quietly confident, and cool while the rest of the world is increasingly loud and hot", focused on "better, not more", on "quality taking precedence over quantity", and on "our choice to protect the wilderness and our environment".

+A 400-to-500 MW AI factory is the opposite of nearly every word of that.
+Data centres are loud and hot, in the most literal sense.
+They're "more, not better" poured into a tin shed: more compute, more power, more water, racked up as fast as the chips arrive.
+We sell ourselves on being quiet and low-impact, then line up to hand the grid to the loudest, most power-hungry industry going.
+You couldn't dream up something more off-brand if you tried.

+And we'd be trading that brand for a technology a lot of serious people reckon is a bubble.
+The IMF and the Bank of England have both warned of [a sharp market correction if the AI boom turns sour](https://www.cnbc.com/2025/10/09/imf-and-bank-of-england-join-growing-chorus-warning-of-an-ai-bubble.html).
+MIT's own NANDA research found 95% of corporate generative-AI pilots deliver ["little to no measurable impact"](https://fortune.com/2025/08/18/mit-report-95-percent-generative-ai-pilots-at-companies-failing-cfo/) on the bottom line.
+So the benefits are, let's say, unproven.
+We'd be giving away a real, hard-won advantage in clean power and a clean brand to chase one that might not even be real.

 ## So, no...

 Our renewable power should keep Tasmanian bills below the mainland's, it's the lever for cleaning up our own heavy industry, and it's the strongest card we'll hold for decades.
 We're lucky to have it.
 It shouldn't be flogged off for someone else's AI boom.
 Doing this while we're importing electricity, while Boyer's told to wait, while the contract stays secret and Hydro's profits crater, and while comparable places overseas are backing away, would be giving away a one real advantage.

 Build the generation first.
 Sort out supply for our own homes and industry, write some actual rules, and put the contracts where the public can see them.
 Do that and there's a conversation worth having.
 Until then the answer's no, and the government should stop pretending the question is settled.

+And even if this were a good idea (it isn't), we've gone about it backwards: the flagship is already approved, contracted and under construction, and the inquiry is only being called now.
+We're nearly too late.
+Nearly.

 Contact your local representatives, both State and Federal, as well as your local council, and industry bodies like TasICT, and tell them what you think.

+---

+*Cover photo by [CommScope](https://www.flickr.com/photos/commscope/40049975305/) on Flickr, licensed under [CC BY-NC-ND 2.0](https://creativecommons.org/licenses/by-nc-nd/2.0/).
+Used unmodified.*